 Nearby Dawlish Warren combines beautiful, natural views of the estuary and a nature reserve.
 Birdwatchers flock to this area, which hosts a wide range of native and migrant species, including Shoveler, Plover and Snipe.
 The Warren is also home to numerous reptiles, small mammals and insects, and if you’re lucky you might catch sight of a dolphin or two.

-the Parson and Clerk
+Twin stacks of the Parson and Clerk

 A local Devon legend: an ambitious priest (wanting to take the place of the Bishop of Exeter) and his clerk were turned to stone by the devil.
 Facing out towards the sea, these monuments are symbols of greed and disappointed ambition.